7 Cheap Things to Do in Gatlinburg and the Smoky Mountains

 6. Watch a Movie at The Forge Cinemas

 If you’re looking for a cheap night at the movies during your vacation, you can’t beat The Forge Cinemas.
-Tickets are around $6 for new releases!
+Tickets are under $6 for new releases!
 Concessions at the theater are also reasonably priced.
+You’ll love being able to see catch a film with your family without spending too much!

 For even more cheap things to do in Gatlinburg and the surrounding area, check out our Smoky Mountain Coupons and Discounts!
 These great deals will help you save money at some of the most popular shows, attractions, and restaurants in the Smokies.